 If you’ve ever read an article that offered one-size-fits-all-financial planning tips to anyone who happened to read it, those are wasted precious moments of your life you won’t get back.
 For about 80 percent of you (I’ll reveal the exciting math behind that calculation in a moment) that advice was either hopelessly generic or flat-out wrong.

 Here’s why.
-There are five named generations: Gen Z (iGen), Millennials, Gen X, Baby Boomers, and the Silent Generation.
+There are five named generations: Gen Z, Millennials, Gen X, Baby Boomers, and the Silent Generation.
 Ages from youngest to oldest range from 14 to 98.
 Does it make sense that each generation would thrive with the same financial advice?
-I hope you said “no” out loud just now.
+I hope you said “no” aloud just now.

 Presuming that each generation needs individualized advice — which is a fair presumption to make — that means four out of five readers of one-size-fits-all financial advice are getting a bum steer.
 That ends right here, right now.
 Keep reading to learn the top two bits of financial advice for your generation.